 In the games industry, acquiring players will depend largely on platform distribution.
-For mobile games, distribution is typically in the Apple App Store or Google Play Store, with other app stores like Amazon available as well.
+For mobile games, distribution is typically in the Apple App Store or Google Play Store.
+Also, with other app stores like Amazon.
 For PC, a publisher may distribute on Steam or other publishing networks found on the Web.
 As a result, marketing is tailored to driving potential buyers to the stores or sites where games can be purchased.

 For many advertisers, Facebook offers the highest volume and quality source of advertising traffic through Mobile App Install Campaigns.
 Fully capitalizing on the potential of the Facebook platform requires heavy creative testing and, more importantly, continually adapting to changes in Facebook’s advertising strategies and algorithms.
 Over the past few years, Facebook has ramped up the frequency of advertising product changes.
 And top mobile app advertisers have followed suit by ramping up the frequency of strategy changes.
 Looking back historically, the strategy we deploy today is very different than the strategy we deployed six months ago.
 Interestingly, this statement would hold true for any backward-looking period of time over the past five years.
 Put simply, our strategy is always changing to keep up with Facebook’s best practices for Mobile App Install Campaigns.

-Alongside Facebook’s ad solutions are Google App Campaigns, which let advertisers create ads where people can download an app directly from an ad.
-App Campaign ads – and all the settings available for Google App Campaigns – are designed expressly to generate app installs, such as for match 3 games.
+Alongside Facebook’s ad solutions are Google App Campaigns.
+It lets advertisers create ads where people can download an app directly from an ad.
+App Campaign ads are designed expressly to generate app installs, such as for match 3 games.
+Including all the settings available for Google App Campaigns.

 You can use other campaign types, like display ads and even text ads, to advertise apps.
 But, the conversion rates for those campaigns are terrible comparable to App Campaigns.
 You’re just way more likely to get people to install an app if they only have to make a couple of clicks.

 Facebook Mobile App Install Campaigns and Google App Campaigns are the best tools to acquire valuable players for match 3 games.
 If you aren’t squeezing every drop of opportunity out of Facebook and Google ads, it’s time to up your game.